TimRoller/TimRoller.github.io/about.md

 In 2014, I receieved the CFA designation, and am a memeber of the CFA Society of San Francisco.
 I then worked in San Mateo evaluating equity investments for a Family Office.
 More recently, I engineered analytics and reporting operations for a heavily regulated Bank.

-In my free time I've been developing software in Python around crypto and playing basketball whenever I can.
+In my free time I've been developing software in Python around crypto (<a href="https://github.com/TimRoller/Crypto-Portfolio-Analytics"> GitHub Repo </a>) and playing basketball whenever I can.

 Thanks for reading!